Watauga County, North Carolina

 Watauga County (/wəˈtɔːgə/ wuh-TAW-guh) is a county located in the U.S. state of North Carolina.
-As of the 2020 census, the population was 54,086.
-Its county seat and largest town is Boone.
-The county is in an exceptionally mountainous region.
-It is the home of Appalachian State University, which has approximately 20,023 students as of August 20, 2020.
+The population was 54,086 at the 2020 census.
+Its county seat and largest community is Boone.
+The county is in an exceptionally mountainous region, known as the High Country.
+It is the home of Appalachian State University, which has approximately 21,570 students as of Fall 2024.
 Watauga County comprises the Boone, NC Micropolitan Statistical Area.